 In your Advanced Year, you have the choice between the Clinical concentration and the Management and Community Organization concentration (MACRO).
 It is also possible to combine the two in a course of study that allows for a primary and secondary concentration.
 In addition, you will choose a specialization or field of practice that will focus your work in a particular area of study within the concentration.

 Learning Opportunities at The Universities at Shady Grove

 The foundation year is offered at Shady Grove on a full-time and part-time basis.
-Currently classes are only available during the day, on Wednesdays and Fridays.
+Currently classes are available during the day, on Wednesdays and Fridays.
 Students take their remaining courses at the exciting and vibrant campus in Baltimore.
 There are also a limited number of courses available on the web each semester.
-(Full-time students may begin to take advance courses in Baltimore in their second semester.)

-For additional information about the UMB Graduate Social Work program at the Universities at Shady Grove, please call the Program Coordinator at 301.738.6013 or the Assistant Dean for Admissions at 410-706-8044.
+For additional information about the UMB Masters of Social Work program at the Universities at Shady Grove, please consider attending one of our open houses or information sessions.
+You can also contact the Program Coordinator or Admissions Staff.

 We admit students to our program in the Fall and Spring each year.
 Information about application deadlines and program requirements can be accessed on our admissions home page.

 In addition to the master's of social work, the School offers four dual-degree programs: the MSW/MBA with the University of Maryland Robert H. Smith School of Business; the MSW/JD with the University's School of Law; the MSW/MA (Jewish Studies) with the Baltimore Hebrew University; and the MSW/MPH with the University of Maryland School of Medicine or The Johns Hopkins University Bloomberg School of Public Health.

 We also offer a one-year Advanced Standing Program for many students entering with a BSW degree from an accredited program.